yiisoft/validator/docs/guide/en/result.md

 ## Error objects list

-When even these representations are not enough, an initial unmodified list of error objects can be accessed by this method:
+When even these representations are not enough, an initial unmodified list of error objects can be accessed via this method:

 ```php